HuiYang1997/OnT/README.md

 # Add other dependencies as needed
 ```

-Please also install HiT as instructed in their repository: \url{https://github.com/KRR-Oxford/HierarchyTransformers}.
+Please also install [HiT](https://github.com/KRR-Oxford/HierarchyTransformers) as instructed in their repository.

 ## Usage
 Then load the model and use it for inference or training as follows.